-We live in an age of unbelievable progress in the field of computing, with the internet having revolutionized the way information is exchanged on a global scale.
-It seems like every day the chips get smaller and the storage space gets larger.
-One would think such changes would have brought about a new age of utopian technology.
-Yet in many areas of life, things don’t seem to have changed all that much over the years, and transportation is a woeful example of this.
+We live in an age of unbelievable technological progress — one would think such changes would have brought about a new age of utopian technology.
+Yet in many areas of life, things don’t seem to have changed all that much, and transportation is a woeful example of this.
 The roads are still lined with cars, the skies speckled with airliners.
-The science fiction stories of decades past foresaw flying cars and teleporters, but the 21st century has had to settle for Segways.
+Science fiction foresaw flying cars and teleporters; the 21st century settled for Segways.

 Dreams never die, however, and the fantasy of futuristic transportation is very much alive right now as exemplified by a concept called the Hyperloop.
-While it’s not quite as mind-shattering as a teleporter or as fun as a personal jetpack, the Hyperloop seems like it could revolutionize mass transit, shortening travel times on land and reducing environmental damage in the process.
+While it’s not as mind-shattering as a teleporter or as fun as a personal jetpack, the Hyperloop could revolutionize mass transit, shortening travel times on land and reducing environmental damage in the process.

 What is the Hyperloop?

 The Hyperloop concept was proposed by billionaire inventor Elon Musk, CEO of the aerospace firm SpaceX and the guy behind Tesla.
 It’s a reaction to the California High-Speed Rail System currently under development, a bullet train Musk feels is lackluster (and which will be one of the most expensive and slow-moving in the world).